Introduction to Design Communications

 - Learn how to create prepare deliverable assets for print and screen bassed applications.

-This is a studio course, we meet as a group twice a week for 220 minutes.
+This is a studio course, we meet as a group twice a week.
+Instruction will be delivered in person & via Zoom.
 During the semester depending on the topic/issues being covered, the course will include elements of the following: lecture/demonstrations, group projects + discussions, individual work time, small group working and critique sessions, and final critiques.

 The work load for this class includes 2-3 hours of outside work for each hour inside of class.
 This equals 8-12 hours of outside class work per week.
 This amount may increase based on the nature of the subject and the intense learning curve required to master the skills necessary.
 A large portion of project development including research, sketching, ideation, and final execution will take place outside of class.
 Class time may be used working on various aspects of project development but the emphasis will be on process and final analysis.
 Each student is expected to work productively during in class work sessions.